JUSTadICE-CHaN/JUSTaMudaeBot/README.md

 - Can claim characters above a certain kakera
 - Can last minute claim during the last 60 minutes of claim timer
 - Can react to kakera buttons
+- Can choose whether to snipe or not
 - Can operate multiple servers and channels and have some channels share the same timers/properties

 ## Installation